-Last season, Manchester City proved to be very hard to defeat.
-They won the title with quite a few rounds to spare, and ended up 19 points ahead of Manchester United in second place.
-Looking at the odds for the upcoming season of 2018/19, chances are that Manchester City will be able to defend their title.
-In the winner odds from Unibet, City are unthreatened in the top to the odds of 13/20.
+Looking at the odds for the upcoming season of 2019/20, chances are that Manchester City will be able to claim the title for the third straight season.
+In the winner odds from Unibet, City are top candidates for the title – even if they will be challenged by teams such as Chelsea, Liverpool and Man United.

 Winner odds for Premier League 2021/22